 5. The disease highlights the injustices in U.S. society and the threats to people of color and minority groups.

 Indigenous people and people of color are the hardest hit by the corona virus because of pre-existing conditions, and I am not only speaking about the epidemics of diabetes and high blood pressure, but also poverty and PTSD.
 Poverty and PTSD both affect self-esteem, self-efficacy (the belief that I can better manage my own health) and immunity.
-Also, poverty means lack of health insurance, poor health care services and options, less work-at-home type jobs, more crowded living conditions (raising the risk of infection), and makes it nearly impossible to take time off from work.
+The cytokine storm linked with COVID-19 (Coperchini F 2020) presents extra risk for those who already have high levels of pro-inflammatory cytokines because of PTSD and depression.
+(Toft H 2018) Also, socio-economic disparity means lack of health insurance, poor health care services and options, less work-at-home type jobs, more crowded living conditions (raising the risk of infection), and makes it nearly impossible to take time off from work.

 Poverty affects both prevention and treatment.
 If a patient cannot afford the corona virus test, the disease continues to spread and health care is unjustly delayed.
 Health care becomes wealth-care.